 "Pennsylvania's firefighters endure risk and sacrifice every day to keep their community safe," Mr. Casey said.
 "This money will help provide Westmoreland County firefighters with the resources they need to ensure their safety and the safety of those they serve."

 Funds are awarded through the Assistance to Firefighters Grant program, which aims to strengthen the health and safety of the nation's first responders and those they serve.

-The Westmoreland County Community College Board of Trustees has awarded contracts for the college's Latrobe center and its advanced technology center.
-Construction begins this month.
+The Westmoreland County Community College Board of Trustees has awarded contracts for the college's Latrobe center and Advanced Technology Center.

 For the Latrobe center, construction contracts totaling $8.48 million were awarded to: General Industries, general, $6.17 million; Whitby Inc., mechanical, $998,950; Bronder Technical Services, electrical, $834,000; Norris Plumbing Co., plumbing, $405,000; and Preferred Fire Protection, fire protection, $72,500.

-Groundbreaking for the 30,000-square-foot center, which will be on a 1.8-acre lot along Depot and Jefferson streets, was last month.
-Project completion is slated for summer 2014.
+Groundbreaking for the 30,000-square-foot center, which will be located on a 1.8-acre lot along Depot and Jefferson streets, was last month.
+Construction will begin this month with project completion slated for summer 2014.
 The new Latrobe center will contain general and computer classrooms, labs for biology, science and allied health, faculty and administrative offices, student study areas and multipurpose rooms for community activities.

-Funding is provided by a bond issue authorized by Westmoreland County, private funds raised though the college's Investing in Our Community campaign and from the state Department of Education.
+Funding is provided by a bond issue authorized by Westmoreland County, private funds raised though the college's Investing in Our Community campaign and from the state Department of Education.neigh_east - neigh_westmoreland